milad-alizadeh/Apperitif/README.md

 yarn
 ```

-### Running on an iOS Simulator
+### Running on iOS Simulator

-To run the project on an iOS simulator, follow these steps:
+To run the project on iOS simulator, follow these steps:

 1. [Create a Development Build](#create-a-development-build)
 2. [Set up the iOS Simulator (First Time Setup)](#setup-ios-simulator-first-time-setup)